Galaxy Z Fold 2 in depth: Flex Mode, App Continuity, and multitasking | ZDNet

 Thanks to the new quad CAM system used in the Hideaway Hinge of the Z Fold 2 you can now open up the phone and prop open the top to use with apps in unique ways.
 The new hinge system lets you use free-standing Flex Mode in a typical range from 35 to 155 degrees, measured from closed on the Main Display to open back to the left.

 Simply start up your application, for example, Netflix, and then prop up the top/left of the Z Fold 2 to a comfortable viewing angle.
-I personally find an angle of about 50 to 60 degrees to be just about perfect for watching media content.
+I find an angle of about 50 to 60 degrees to be just about perfect for watching media content.
 Various apps have ways to zoom the content to fill more of your display.
-A two finger pinch out on Netflix works well with the Z Fold 2 Cover Screen.
+A two-finger pinch out on Netflix works well with the Z Fold 2 cover screen.

 Most of the time, one is likely to use the App Pair multi-tasking option to view two apps in an orientation so that one app is on the top and one on the bottom, lengthwise.
 If you want to watch media on the upper part of the display then you can interact with another app on the bottom of the display.
 If text entry is necessary to use one of the apps in Flex Mode, then things change dynamically as the entire bottom of the display turns into a large keyboard for efficient text entry.
 Once you are done entering text, the second app reappears for your use.
 If you only have one app open in Flex Mode, the keyboard also appears on the bottom half of the display.